 Plausible is marketed as a simple, lightweight alternative to Google Analytics.
-Their script is 14 times smaller, which should mean quicker load times, and key information is stored on a single page.
-It’s open-source and available on GitHub, and is committed to giving the user full ownership of their data.
-It’s great if you’d prefer a minimalist approach, and also emails users a weekly report including key stats like “pageviews, visitor numbers, top pages and top referrers for the week.”
+Its script is 14 times smaller, which should mean quicker load times, and key information is stored on a single page.
+It’s open-source and available on GitHub, and is committed to giving users full ownership of their data.

 Countly is an analytics platform that offers a chunkier experience than Plausible.
 You’ll still find all relevant information on a single dashboard, but with additional detail about everything from custom actions to tracking individual sessions.
-Countly gives the user full control and ownership of their data.
+Countly gives users full control and ownership of their data.
 It’s a UK-based company, but all employees work remotely.

 Fathom Analytics provides “simple, useful website stats” without tracking or storing personal information about its users.
-Instead, it collects data about trends and insights, so there are no ethical ramifications about optimising your website traffic.
-Everything is available via a single screen, and it’s “built on modern, cloud-based technology.”
+Instead, it collects data about trends and insights, so there are no ethical ramifications about optimizing your website traffic.
+Everything is available via a single screen, and it’s “built on modern, cloud-based technology”.

 Ethical Google Search Alternatives:

 Google’s quintessential service, its search bar helped the company to grow into the behemoth we know today.

-After a $5bn fine for the way Google promoted apps on the Android OS, the company allowed different search engines to be installed as default apps on its devices in Europe.
-It did so to meet EU regulations, but by proposing an auction, with spots going to the highest bidders, its methods still raised eyebrows.
+After a $5 billion fine for the way Google promoted apps on the Android OS, the company allowed different search engines to be installed as default apps on its devices in Europe.
+It did so to meet EU regulations – but by proposing an auction, with places going to the highest bidders, its methods still raised eyebrows.